 Our responses to recent planning applications can be accessed here

 The government has committed to increasing house building by relaxing planning restrictions.
 We work to influence planning decisions to ensure that the thousands of new homes required in Suffolk are environmentally, economically and socially sustainable.
 We promote the protection of the landscape, heritage and the sustainability of existing communities.
-New developments must be appropriate to their setting, well designed and use high quality materials.
+New developments must be appropriate to their setting, well designed, landscaped and use high quality materials.

 Suffolk's rich built heritage has a cultural, environmental, economic and social importance which cannot be replaced.
 Local authorities have a statutory duty to have special regard to preserving the historic environment from harmful development.
 We monitor planning applications which affect conservation areas, listed buildings or their settings, and when appropriate respond to local planning authorities on applications.

-Suffolk is likely to play host to two national energy infrastructure projects - Sizewell C and a gas fired power station at Eye Airfield.
+Suffolk is also likely to play host to two national energy infrastructure projects - Sizewell C and a gas fired power station at Eye Airfield.
 The Society is supporting communities to ensure that appropriate consultation is carried out and the impacts caused by these major developments are minimised and work to maximise the benefits for the communities who will host these developments.